-The following case study focuses on writing disability income protection with no medical exam or paper application, all with keeping your client’s premiums under 2% of their annual salary.
+The following case study focuses on writing disability insurance (aka income protection plan) with no medical exam or paper application.

 We’ll continue to add new disability insurance sales scenarios to keep you up to date on ways to increase your sales and provide more value to your clients.

-Scenario 1: Disability Opportunity with Electricians using the M.U.G. plan
+Scenario 1: Disability Insurance for Electricians using the M.U.G. plan